prashamshah115/cse15l-lab-reports/Lab_Report.md

     lecture1
     [user@sahara ~]$

+The working directory when running this command was 'home'.
+The ls command is used to print the contents of the current directory.
+Here, since we provide no arguments and are in the home directory, passing this command prints 'lecture1' as an output.
+This output is *not* an error.

 ## An example of the command with a path to a directory as an argument.

 *The command*